MoStyle/SMEAR/README.md

 - Open Blender and go to Edit->Preferences->Add-ons
 - Click Install... and select the .zip file
 - An add-on named Animation: Smear should appear in the list, click the checkbox to enable it

+Or directly in Blender:
+- go to Edit->Preferences->Get Extensions
+- search "SMEAR" and install from Blender's extension tool

 ### Minimal example